darkchiii/URL-shortener-API/README.md

 DB_HOST=db
 DB_PORT=5432
 ```
-Important: Ensure this .env file is properly loaded by Docker Compose and all containers (web, db, and cron) have access to these variables.
+Important: Ensure this .dev file is properly loaded by Docker Compose and all containers (web, db, and cron) have access to these variables.

 ### Using Docker